-After he finished his magnum opus Animal Locomotion, Eadweard Muybridge (1830-1904) tried to push his motion studies further.
+After he finished his magnum opus Animal Locomotion, Eadweard Muybridge (1830-1904) tried to push his motion studies even further.
 He made elaborate plans for photographing insects using new, improved methods.
-These proposals were way ahead of his times and he did not manage to find funding.
+Obviously, these proposals were way ahead of his times and he did not manage to find funding.
 Thus we are left with a never-executed project, a regrettable omission in photography’s history.
 I decided to make an attempt to remedy this lack by doing experiments with insects against a Muybridgian background.